Authority: Issued by the Chancellor. Changes or exceptions to administrative regulations issued by the Chancellor may only be made by the Chancellor.

 d) Reporting suspected or actual misuse, abuse, unauthorized access, or loss of University Data.

 Users who violate the requirements of this regulation and its related rules and guidelines may be subject to disciplinary actions, including loss of access to University Data.
 Violations could also result in both civil and criminal liability and/or penalties.

 Data Managers shall coordinate with Data Custodians and OIT Security & Compliance to review and document compliance with University Data protection requirements and industry and regulatory standards for all university data environments, systems, applications, software, and tools that use the Sensitive Data for which they are responsible.
 Results shall be reviewed and certified by the applicable Data Steward(s).
 This review must be conducted annually.

 NC State requires mandatory annual Data Security Training for all university employees.
 Employees must successfully pass an assessment to demonstrate cybersecurity awareness and receive a Certificate of Completion.
 Supervisors shall verify that their employees have completed the training module on an annual basis.

 7.2 Targeted Training

-University Data Trustees, Stewards, Custodians, and users of sensitive data and sensitive data environments will also be required to complete more targeted training based on their roles and responsibilities.
+University Data Trustees, Stewards, Managers, Custodians, and users of sensitive data and sensitive data environments will also be required to complete more targeted training based on their roles and responsibilities.
 This training shall be provided to all, prior to accessing sensitive University Data.